XraySpectroscopy/XASDataLibrary/facilities/README.md

 ## Facilities

-The file `lightsources.org.json` was kindly provided by Danielle from lighsources.org and Jim Birch of
+The file `lightsources.org.json` was kindly provided by Danielle Reeves of [Lighsources.org](http://www.lightsources.org) and Jim Birch of [Xeno Media](http://www.xenomedia.com/).
-[Xeno Media](http://www.xenomedia.com/).
 In contains the data the goes into the big table at
-[the Light Sources of the World page](http://www.lightsources.org/regions) as well as the contain information for each facilitiy.
+[the Light Sources of the World page](http://www.lightsources.org/regions) as well as the contact information for each facilitiy.

 Unfortunately, the contact information in that file is very messy -- inconsistent content, inconsistent formatting -- so the quick-n-dirty